-- 1. political affiliations or beliefs of the student or the student's parent/guardian - 2. mental or psychological conditions of the student or the student's family - 3. sexual behavior or attitudes - 4. illegal, anti-social, self-incriminating or demeaning behavior - 5. critical appraisals of other individuals with whom the student has a close family relationship - 6. legally recognized privileged or analogous relationships, such as those with lawyers, physicians and ministers - 7. religious practices, affiliations or beliefs of the student or the student's parent/quardian - income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program) - 9. social security number two weeks in advance to the student's parent/guardian or the eligible student and shall make a copy of the document available for viewing at convenient times and locations.
+- 1. political affiliations or beliefs of the student or the student's parent/guardian - 2. mental or psychological conditions of the student or the student's family - 3. sexual behavior or attitudes - 4. illegal, anti-social, self-incriminating or demeaning behavior - 5. critical appraisals of other individuals with whom the student has a close family relationship - 6. legally recognized privileged or analogous relationships, such as those with lawyers, physicians and ministers - 7. religious practices, affiliations or beliefs of the student or the student's parent/guardian - 8. income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program) - 9. social security number

+School personnel responsible for administering any such survey, assessment, analysis or evaluation shall give written notice at least two weeks in advance to the student's parent/guardian or the eligible student and shall make a copy of the document available for viewing at convenient times and locations.
 The notice shall offer to provide the following written information upon request: